Tobiscus100/My-Cybersecurity-Journey-100-days-of-Cybersecurity-/README.md

 - data security
 - Security breaches
 - consequences of a security breach
 I now have a solid understanding of the importance of cybersecurity in today's digital world.
 I'm looking forward to diving deeper into the world of cybersecurity and exploring more advanced topics in the coming days.
 Today's takeaway: cybersecurity is a constantly evolving field that requires continuous learning and adaptation.
 Module 2 promises more in-depth knowledge about cybersecurity, and I'm eager to move forward.
 On to Module 2!
+Journey with Me☺️

 Day 2: 100 Days of Cybersecurity